 A smart combination of gas, electricity and CO2 is essential to deliver a costeffective energy transition and provide industry, buildings and transport with sustainable energy.

 To achieve this vision, GfC has been promoting the recognition of renewable and low-carbon gases as a fundamental pillar of Europe’s decarbonisation journey and the role of gas infrastructure as a key component in the energy transition.
 The incumben European Commission developed and implemented major policy packages (e.g., RED III, Fit for 55, REPowerEU) to get the EU on track towards net-zero by 2050. .
 However, there are still policy and regulatory gaps when it comes to renewable and low-carbon gases.
 The most interesting aspect from the perspective of bioenergy is biomethane.
-Therefore, we want to highlight the position of this authoritative organization in more detail.
+Therefore, we want to highlight the position of this authoritative organization.

 The Future of the Biomethane Sector: GfC’s Vision

-GfC has been emphasising the role of biomethane as a renewable and affordable gas that is compatible with the existing gas network and a key solution in diversifying away from Russian energy imports.
+GfC has been emphasising the role of biomethane as a renewable and affordable gas that is compatible with the existing gas network and a key solution in diversifying away from russian energy imports.
 The organization calls a binding target, requiring at least 11% of gas consumed in the EU in 2030 to be either biomethane or renewable hydrogen.
 To get to this volume, biomethane production needs to be rapidly scaled up.
 Therefore, GfC published a 10-step manual to guide Member States in developing their individual national biomethane strategies in oder to ramp-up production.
 The introduction of new technologies can play a significant role.

 The role of sequential crops

 GfC has also assessed biomethane feedstock potential.
-Calculations have confirmed that sequential cropping is crucial for achieving the production potential of 35 bcm and its further scaling up.Sequential cropping is estimated to make up:
+Calculations have confirmed that sequential cropping is crucial for achieving the production potential of 35 bcm and its further scaling up.
+Sequential cropping is estimated to make up:

 - 20% of the feedstocks in reaching 35 bcm in 2030;